-The $ operator can be used to select a variable/column, to assign new values to a variable/column, or to add a new variable/column in an R object.
-This R operator can be used on e.g. lists, and dataframes.
-For example, if we want to print the values in the column “A” in the dataframe called “dollar” we can use the following code:
+The $ operator can be used to select a variable/column, assign new values to a variable/column, or add a new variable/column in an R object.
+This R operator can be used on e.g., lists, and dataframes.
+For example, if we want to print the values in the column “A” in the dataframe called “dollar,” we can use the following code:

-First of all, using the double brackets enables us to e.g. select multiple columns whereas the $ operator only enables us to select one column.
+First, using the double brackets enables us to select multiple columns, e.g., whereas the $ operator only enables us to select one column.

 Generally, you will use the $ operator to extract or subset a specific part of, e.g., a dataframe.
 For example, you can use the $ in R to extract a particular column.
 However, you can also use it to access elements in a list.

 Before we go on to the next section, we will create a list using the list() function.

 dollar <- list(A = rep('A', 5), B = rep('B', 5), 'Life Expectancy' = c(10, 9, 8, 10, 2))Code language: R (r)